Ch3shireDev/KittenPlayer/README.md

 ﻿# KittenPlayer

-A minimalistic player, foobar2000 clone.
-Apart from the obvious player features program will also implement youtube-dl usability.
+A foobar2000 clone, integrating usability of common player with youtube-dl features.
+Saves offline and organises tracks from Youtube.

 ## User stories